Blind Willie McTell – Complete Recorded Works – The Early Years (1927-1935) “Statesboro Blues”

-– To listen to a sample, use the play button to the left of any track below.
+♦ To listen to a sample, use the Play button to the left of any track.

-– To add a desired product to the cart please use the Add To Cart button.
+♦To add product to the cart please use the Add To Cart button.

-– To view the cart, click on the Cart Icon located below the search bar above.
+♦To view cart, click Cart Icon found below the search bar above.

-If Robert Johnson was the king of the Mississippi blues and Blind Lemon Jefferson was the king of the Texas blues then the Royal Crown of the Georgia blues must go to Blind Willie McTell.
-In addition, he was also a king of the twelve string guitar on which he played some of the deepest “country blues”, intricate “ragtime” and some of the finest “bottleneck slide guitar” to have been recorded.
+If Robert Johnson was the King of the Mississippi blues and Blind Lemon Jefferson was the king of the Texas blues then the Royal Crown of the Georgia blues must go to Blind Willie McTell.
+In addition, he was also a King of the twelve string guitar on which he played some of the deepest “country blues”, intricate “ragtime” and some of the finest “bottleneck slide guitar” to have been recorded.

 McTell was equally at home playing religious pieces, similar to the guitar evangelists of the time including his good friend the great Blind Willie Johnson.
 We Got To Meet Death One Day, I Got Religion, I’m So Glad and God Don’t Like It are just a few which demonstrate that McTell was a fine all-rounder.

 Joining him on some of the tracks are Ruby Glaze, his wife Kate, his close companion Curly Weaver and others.
 The set replaces the three separate volumes of Blind Willie McTell’ s work in the Document catalogue; DOCD-5006, DOCD-5007 and DOCD-5008.
 It has additional tracks which first saw their re-issues scattered in Document’s “Too Late” series.